tommaier123/FlatShocker/README.md

 ---

 ## Assembly Instructions
-1. Gently sand the top of the USB port hole where the support was attached.
+1. Gently file the top of the USB port hole where the support was attached.
 Check fit with the USB port **from the outside** until it just fits
 2. Insert the USB port from the inside.
 The solder pins should go up and the resistors down (you will need a bit of force)
 3. Move the USB port all the way back and secure it from the inside using the 3D-printed clip
 4. (Optional) put in the TPU plug from the outside